Tips on how to crochet with Fuzzy, faux fur and eyelash yarn like a pro

 Have you ever crocheted with any of the fuzzy yarns pictured below?

 Fuzzy yarnsFeels Like Bliss Yarn – Spun with a modern “chainette” construction, which has a hollow, airy core that creates a lightweight and lofty yarn, Feels Like Bliss is great for stitching up cozy accessories like cowls and scarves, as well as snuggly home décor projects.
-This is a super soft and fuzzy yarn that works up quickly, it is classified as #5, a worsted weight.
+This super soft and fuzzy yarn works quickly; it is classified as #5, a worsted weight.

 Fur faux yarn – These yarns are soft and thick.
-You actually need fewer balls of yarn when using fur faux yarn, because of its loft.
-Examples include the Go for faux
+Because of its loft, You need fewer balls of yarn when using fur faux yarn.
+Examples include the fable fur yarn, and Go for faux.

 Go For Faux® Thick & Quick® Yarn – Another great soft and furry yarn.
 I promise you that any project made using this yarn would make you want to curl up with it immediately.